-- Check the propeller shaft for damage. - · Check the splines pin for wear or damage. - · Check for fish line tangled around the propeller shaft.

-· Check the propeller shaft oil seal for damage.
+- Check the propeller shaft for damage. - Check the splines pin for wear or damage. - Check for fish line tangled around the propeller shaft. - Check the propeller shaft oil seal for damage.

-Removing the propeller
+Removing the propeller Spline models

-Spline models

-- 1. Straighten the split pin and pull it out using a pair of pliers. - 2.
-Remove the propeller nut and washer.
+1. Straighten the split pin and pull it out using a pair of pliers.